 Special Diet Notes: Artichoke Rice Salad

 This recipe is dairy-free / non-dairy, optionally egg-free, gluten-free, peanut-free, nut-free, optionally soy-free, optionally vegan, and optionally vegetarian.

-Note that mayonnaise is naturally dairy-free – it is an emulsion of eggs and oil, often with some additives.
+Note that regular mayonnaise is naturally dairy-free.
+It’s an emulsion of eggs and oil.
 If you confuse eggs with dairy, you are not alone.
 See this post: Are Eggs Dairy?.
 If you are vegan or don’t eat eggs, feel free to use vegan mayo.

 - 1 jar marinated artichoke hearts, OR 1 can artichoke hearts plus 1 teaspoon Italian seasoning, 1 teaspoon balsamic vinegar and 1 tablespoon olive oil

 - 1 cup mayonnaise or vegannaise (for vegan and egg-free)

 - ½ teaspoon curry powder

 - ½ cup water

 - 1 teaspoon bouillon paste (I use Better Than Bouillon Organic Chicken or Vegetable Base)

 - ¼ cup chives, snipped

 - 4 cups cooked rice, cooled—I used jasmine rice this time, but brown rice is good, too.

 - Drain the artichokes, reserving the marinade if using marinated artichoke hearts.